-Dozens injured in Pakistan as police try to clear massive protests
+2 dead, 200+ injured in Pakistan as police try to clear massive protests

 Demonstrators accuse the government of blasphemy based on a proposed changed that they say would soften electoral laws.
 The government has apologized and denied making such a change, calling it a clerical mistake.

-Protesters want Law and Justice Minister Zahid Hamid to resign over the matter.
-They support of Khadim Hussain Rizvi, the leader of Tehreek-e Labbaik Pakistan, a small hardline Islamic opposition party.
+Protesters want Hamid to resign over the matter.
+They support Khadim Hussain Rizvi, the leader of Tehreek-e Labbaik Pakistan, the hardline Islamist movement spearheading demonstrations.

+The movement was formed by followers of Mumtaz Qadri, who was executed last year for shooting and killing Punjab Gov. Salman Taseer in 2011.
+Qadri allegedly killed Taseer because the governor spoke out against the country's blasphemy law, which makes insulting Islam a crime punishable by death.

+As news of Qadri's death emerged, thousands of the executed man's supporters took to the streets in cities across Pakistan.
+They praised Qadri as a martyr who died for the cause of the Prophet Mohammed.

-A live stream on the party's Facebook page showed Rizvi reciting religious phrases into a microphone and his supporters repeating the phrases in unison.
+Since then, Tehreek-e-Labaik Pakistan has been attracting political and religious support through the country.
+A video on the party's Facebook page shows Rizvi reciting religious phrases into a microphone and his supporters repeating the phrases in unison.